MichaelKaaden/mp3rename/README.md

     mp3rename [FLAGS] [OPTIONS] <START_DIR>

 FLAGS:
     -a, --artist         Removes the artist from the filename if it is the same for all files in a directory -d, --directory      Renames directories according to the album tag -n, --dry-run        Uses dry-run mode
     -h, --help           Prints help information
+    -o, --omit-artist    Omit artist
     -r, --remove         Removes non-music files
     -V, --version        Prints version information
     -v, --verbose        Be verbose

 OPTIONS:
     -l, --limit-length <LENGTH>    Limits the file and directory names to <LENGTH> characters

 ARGS:
-    <START_DIR>    the directory to start from
+    <START_DIR>    The directory to start from
 ```

 ## Result